 Option Description Integral Sets the integration part of the PID controller.
 The integration part of the controller generates an output signal.
 The output signal increases linearly if the control deviation is constant.
 The integration part responds slower than the proportional part and can completely compensate disturbances.
 The higher the integration part, the slower it responds.
 If the integration part is set to low, it starts to oscillate.
 Derivative Sets the derivative part of the PID controller.
 The derivative part of the PID controller generates an output signal which depends on the control deviation changes.
 The faster the control deviation changes, the higher the output signal gets.
 The derivative part creates an output signal as long as the control deviation changes.
+If the control deviation is constant no signal is created.

+changes.
 If the control deviation is constant, no signal is created.
 The derivative part is able to smoothen the oscillation caused by the proportional part.
-The derivative part allows the proportional part to be set higher and the controller responds faster.
+The derivative part allows the proportional part to be set higher and the controller responds

 If there is no knowledge about the controlled process behavior, it is recommended to set this part to "0", because this part tends to oscillate strongly.